 I bought my first microscope, a Cooke Troughton and Simms, in 1994 while studying for a biology degree.
-In 2000 the microscope was damaged, and my decision to repair it started me on a new path.
-I became increasingly interested in the engineering, craftsmanship and beauty of microscopes and I have now developed a unique set of skills.
+In 2000 the microscope was damaged, and after repairing it I became increasingly interested in the engineering, craftsmanship and beauty of microscopes.
+I have now developed a unique set of skills.

 Where necessary, new parts can be made.
 Worn racks and pinions can be replaced as well as lost screws and focus knobs.

-For regular updates from my workshop please see my blog, there is a link to it at the top right of the page.
+For regular updates from my workshop please see my blog, there is a link to it at the top right of the menu bar.
 In my blog I show works in progress as well as experiments I am undertaking.